ibm-ecosystem-engineering/cp4d-watsonx-install/install-guide/docs/install-cpd-watsonx.md

    export CPD_OC_LOGIN="<YOUR_CLUSTER_LOGIN_COMMAND> --insecure-skip-tls-verify"
    ```

-7. Run Cloud Pak Deployer (this will take roughly 1 to 2 hours)
+7. Navigate back to the cloud-pak-deployer directory (out two directories) and run Cloud Pak Deployer (this will take roughly 1 to 2 hours)

    ```shell
    ./cp-deploy.sh env apply --accept-all-licenses